 3. Determine Whether or Not a Blog Will Work for You

 While an FAQ page is great, it’s not a place for you to continually create relevant content for your industry.
 That’s where a blog comes in.
-A blog is the place where you or your team members can create content that really shows your expertise and authority.
+A blog is a place where you or your team members can create content that really shows your expertise and authority.
 You can provide blog content in the form of tips, how-to’s, general information, and more.
 But a blog isn’t right for everyone.

 How to Tell if a Blog is Right for My Business